 This newly restyled Mother-Daughter Program invites daughters and their moms (or other significant women in their lives) to an afternoon tea party and program that explores God’s special plan for growing up and becoming a woman.

 In a setting of love and learning, the program seeks to foster a closer bond between mother* and daughter(s) to encourage ongoing communication about real life issues such as the gift of femininity, fertility, modesty, chastity, healthy dating relationships and more.
-Moms will be invited to a special breakout session to help equip them to set the stage for and address their daughters’ questions and concerns about sexuality.
-Each Mom will receive a booklet to help guide those discussions.
+Moms are invited to a special breakout session to help equip them to set the stage for and address their daughters’ questions and concerns about sexuality.
+Each Mom receives a booklet to help guide those discussions.